Halcion is a drug primarily used for treating insomnia. Therefore, it helps the patient fall asleep faster and contributes to a good night’s sleep.

-Do you suspect someone you know to have a drug abuse problem?
-Then, do not hesitate to intervene because your response can save a life.
+If someone may have a drug abuse problem, do not hesitate to intervene because the response can save a life.
 It is important for the approach to be careful and non-aggressive.
 The drug user should feel and receive the support and admit he/she has a problem.

-If you are not sure how to conduct an intervention, the best move would be to consult an expert who will advise you.
+If one is not sure how to conduct an intervention, the best move would be to consult an expert.
 When is the best time to stage an intervention?
 It is when the person is less likely to be intoxicated, drowsy and confused.